 On April 2, 2020, Governor Ivey issued a proclamation requiring relevant state agencies to "promulgate emergency rules to provide for temporary waivers to the Certificate of Need process to permit new services, facilities, and other resources needed for the treatment of patients affected by the appearance of COVID-19, or to free up bed and treatment space at existing healthcare facilities to permit such needed treatment."
 Proclamation at 3-4 (Apr.
-2, 2020).20 In response, the State Health Planning and Development Agency (SHPDA) promulgated an emergency rule21 declaring an existing need for new or expanded services, beds, facilities and equipment and waiving ordinary CON requirements through August 5, 2020.
+2, 2020).19 In response, the State Health Planning and Development Agency (SHPDA) promulgated an emergency rule20 declaring an existing need for new or expanded services, beds, facilities and equipment and waiving ordinary CON requirements through August 5, 2020.
 See COVID-19 State of Emergency, Ala.
 Admin.
 Code r.
 410-2-5-.09-E (Apr.
 7, 2020).
-This assumption of need allowed facilities to expand services or increase beds without first applying for a CON.
+This declaration of need allowed facilities to expand services or increase beds without first applying for a CON.
 Healthcare facilities were required, however, to notify SHPDA about any changes made pursuant to the emergency rule, and changes in service were required to cease within 60 days of the end of the state of emergency.
-As of May 15, 2020, Alabama had received notices that 38 facilities had expanded their facilities or services in response to COVID-19.
-See State Health Planning & Development Agency, Temporary Waiver of Certificate of Need Requirements During State of Emergency.22
+As of May 15, 2020, Alabama granted dozens of waivers in response to COVID-19.
+See State Health Planning & Development Agency, Temporary Waiver of Certificate of Need Requirements During State of Emergency.21

 In Alabama, the CON application process typically takes 90 days.
 Ala.
 Admin.
 Code r.
 410-1-7-.09.
 The Certificate of Need Review Board is required to hold a public hearing for CON applications at least 80 days, but not more than 90 days, after an application is complete.
 Ala.
 Admin.
 Code r.
 410-1-7-.17(1)(a).
 Applications can be submitted at any time.
-The fee for a CON application ranges from \$3,500 to \$12,000.
+The fee for a CON application ranges from \$1,500 to \$12,000.
 Ala.
 Admin.
 Code r.
 410-1-7-.06(1)(b).
 Competitors can intervene in the application process and can offer evidence or argument as to why an application should be denied at the public hearing.
 Ala.
 Admin.
 Code r.
 410-1-7-.13, -.17.

 CON?
-Number of CONs Moratoria CON applies with expenditure of: Temporary COVID-19 response: Hospital Beds Yes 6 0 Any amount Suspended Beds Outside Hospitals Yes 10 0 Any amount Suspended Equipment Yes 2 0 \$2 million+ Suspended Facilities/Buildings Yes 19 0 Any amount Suspended Services Yes 8 0 \$0 - \$4 million+ Suspended Emergency Medical Transport Yes 2 0 Any amount Suspended
+CON applies with expenditure of: Temporary COVID-19 response: Hospital Beds Yes Any amount Suspended Beds Outside Hospitals Yes Any amount Suspended Equipment Yes \$2 million+ Suspended Facilities/Buildings Yes Any amount Suspended Services Yes \$0 - \$4 million+ Suspended Emergency Medical Transport Yes Any amount Suspended